 What you don’t get:

-• Ad-free experience — this plan may include ads (US rollout), and Go does not offer the Ads-Free option (only Free has that toggle; to go ad-free without paying $20/month, you’d need to downgrade to Free and enable Ads-Free)
+- Ad-free experience — this plan may include ads (US rollout).
+Go does not offer the Ads-Free option (only Free has that toggle)

 Best for: Regular users on a budget who want more capacity than Free but don’t need the full Plus feature set.
 Think of Go as “Free without the frustration of constant limits” — but this plan may include ads.

-Skip it if: You value an ad-free experience or use ChatGPT for professional work where distraction-free interactions matter.
-Plus is $12/month more and removes ads entirely.
+Skip it if: You value an ad-free experience or use ChatGPT for professional work.
+Plus is $12/month more and removes ads entirely — and with GPT-5.4, the capability gap between Go and Plus has widened significantly.

 ChatGPT Plus — The Default Paid Plan for Individuals